scikit-build/scikit-ci-addons/docs/addons.rst

 Testing
 """""""

-Since the add-on tests interacts with GitHub API, there are no included in the regular scikit-ci-addons collection of tests executed using pytest.
+Since the add-on tests interact with GitHub API, there are not included in the regular scikit-ci-addons collection of tests executed using pytest.
 Instead, they needs to be manually executed following these steps: